ElusiveMonni/monni_docs/docs/modules/points-section/items.md

 ### Creating items
 ---
 Items can be created by going to the `Points` module on the dashboard and selecting the `items` section on the top bar.
-Then, press "Add items" and add a name, an optional description, a type, and actions (multiple can be selected).
+Then, press "Add items" and add a name, an optional image or description, a type, and actions (multiple can be selected).

+Items can display an image when selected in an inventory by pasting a URL into the box below "Item image".

 Currently there is only one type, `consumable`, which means it can be used by selecting it within an inventory command in the server.